ErisdarSkolir/Dromedary-Drones/README.md

 Once all these steps are completed the project should have no compilation errors.
 If so check that the JDK library and JavaFX library are installed correctly.

 To run the program, in the package explorer navigiate to "Dromedary Drones" > src > edu.gcc.main > Main.java.
 Right click Main.java and select "Run As" > "Java Application"

+#Instructions
+To add a delivery location directly from the map, right click to autofill coodinates.

+Everything else should be easily figured out from the application itself.